preclinical-imaging/pixi-inveon/doc/conversion_specifications.md

 1. PET and CT: Will not syncrhonize the x,y,z positions and use a common Frame of Reference between the series.

+1. Hotel images: This software has no explicit support for multi-animal DICOM files.

 ## Open Issues (Priority Order)
 ### Larger Issues